 A student’s progress will be reviewed at each progression point to determine whether they has met the requirements to progress to the next stage of the programme.
 In each case, where a student has failed to meet the requirements to progress it will be determined whether they shall be referred to the Board of Examiners with a recommendation that they be withdrawn from the programme.
 The Board of Examiners shall consider whether any intermediate award may be made based on the student’s academic achievement.

 The submission date for the final piece of assessment for a full-time programme with a normal period of registration of one year, and with a start date at the beginning of the academic year, shall be 30 September in each year.

 For a programme approved with a different normal period of registration, or with a start date at a different time of the year, the relevant Programme Approval Panel shall agree the submission date for the final piece of assessment and this shall be set out in the programme specification.

 A taught module shall normally be not less than 15 credits and not more than 30 credits in volume.

 Each module specification shall state how the components of a module shall be combined to form a module mark and whether a particular mark must be gained in an individual component for the module to be passed.

-Each assessment for a module shall be marked or graded in accordance with the generic grade descriptors issued by the Academic Policy Committee for postgraduate programmes.
+Each assessment for a module shall be marked or graded in accordance with the generic grade descriptors issued by the Education Committee for postgraduate programmes.